biowaffeln/msc-19-showcase/README.md

     └── image4.jpg
 ```

+If you wish to spin up a development server, run `yarn install && yarn run develop`.
+This step is optional but will help you see the changes you made.

 Your markdown's frontmatter should include a slug, artist name, project title, thumbnail URL and description.
+A slug is the part of the URL that uniquely identifies a page.

 ```
 ---